 4. Will a past performance evaluation reflect positively on my great relationship with my customers?

 The government needs assurance that your company is great to work with.
-You’ll need a list of 10-15 previous customers or clients that will give you good reviews in the areas of:
+To get a GSA Schedule, there are a couple of different ways you can prove this reliability to the government.

 5. If offering a service, do I have two projects that demonstrate the services I am offering?